mfs409/jetlag/src/overview/software_foundations.md

 JetLag relies on two important libraries.
 The first is Box2D.
 Box2D is an industrial-strength physics simulator.
-A programmer can use Box2D to create a "world", put shapes into that world, and then see how those shapes move and collide.
+A programmer can use Box2D to create a "world", put shapes into that world, and then run a simulation where those shapes move and collide.
 The second important library is Pixi.js.
 Pixi.js is a library for drawing 2D images.
-Note that Box2D doesn't know anything about drawing, and Pixi.js doesn't know anything about physics.
+Box2D doesn't know anything about drawing, and Pixi.js doesn't know anything about physics.
 However, they both do know about shapes, such as circles, rectangles, and polygons.

-Pixi.js and Box2D are general-purpose libraries... they can be used to make games, but also for many other purposes.
+Pixi.js and Box2D are general-purpose libraries.
+They can be used to make games, but also for many other purposes.
 The main goal of JetLag is to provide a clean and easy way to develop games, by providing a game-specific interface to Pixi.js and Box2D.
 JetLag tries to give you common building blocks for making